 Areas of improvement and recommendations by EEC Actions Taken by the Institution For Official Use ONLY There is a persistent need to hire additional staff with specific expertise in Information Systems.
-1. In response to the ongoing need to hire additional staff with specialised expertise in Information Systems, we would like to provide a detailed overview of our current staffing Choose level of compliance: The Institution replied, giving examples, that they comply with the recommendation Concretely, there are core learning objectives that are available in similar programmes in Europe which are currently not sufficiently developed in the programme under evaluation. structure and highlight the qualifications of our existing faculty members.
-We ensure that each specialised course has a dedicated permanent staff member, and the workload distribution strictly adheres to university regulations, ensuring a balanced and effective teaching environment. see Annex 2, Annex 3, Annex 4 Specifically, the EEC recommends considering adding courses around design thinking, and (digital) business model design.
-For example, our current staff includes: Dr. Avgousta Kyriakidou Zacharoudiou, an Associate 4.
+1. In response to the ongoing need to hire additional staff with specialised expertise in Information Systems, we would like to provide a detailed overview of our current staffing Choose level of compliance: 2.
+Concretely, there are core learning objectives that are available in similar programmes in Europe which are currently not sufficiently developed in the programme under evaluation. structure and highlight the qualifications of our existing faculty members.
+We ensure that each specialised course has a dedicated permanent staff member, and the workload distribution strictly adheres to university regulations, ensuring a balanced and effective teaching environment.
+Specifically, the EEC recommends considering adding courses around design thinking, and (digital) business model design.
+For example, our current staff includes: Dr. Avgousta Kyriakidou 4.
 Related to this, the EEC recommends assigning the course of Digital Innovation and Entrepreneurship to an instructor with formal training in the subject matter.
-Professor with over 13 years of experience in higher education in the UK and extensive experience in programme coordination, holds a PhD in Information Systems from the London School of Economics and Political Science (LSE).
+Zacharoudiou, an Associate Professor with over 13 years of experience in higher education in the UK and extensive experience in programme coordination, holds a PhD in Information Systems from the London School of Economics and Political Science (LSE).
 She also serves as an Associate Examiner for LSE's external Information Systems programme and is a newly appointed external examiner for the University of Hull's programmes of studies.
 Dr. Kyriakidou Zacharoudiou's depth of knowledge and expertise in information systems are invaluable.
 She is actively involved in teaching the IS courses in our programme, such as IT Project Management and Information Systems Analysis and Design, bringing her practical experience into the classroom.
-Dr. Georgios Deirmentzoglou holds a PhD in Business Administration from the University of Piraeus and has extensive experience in strategic management, business models, entrepreneurship, and sustainable development.
+PhD in Business Administration from the University of Piraeus and has extensive experience in strategic management, business models, entrepreneurship, and sustainable development.
 He is the newest addition to our team and is responsible for the newly introduced course in Digital Entrepreneurship and Innovative Business Models, providing students with a strong foundation in strategic and sustainable business practices.